-Degenerative disc disease is one of the most common causes of lower back pain, otherwise known as lumbago.
-This condition can arise due to a variety of factors, including sudden trauma, but the most common reason for developing degenerative disc disease is simply growing older.
+Degenerative disc disease frequently causes lower back pain, otherwise known as lumbago.
+This condition is one of the most common and can arise due to a variety of factors, including sudden trauma, but the most common reason for developing degenerative disc disease is simply growing older.

 Intervertebral discs, along with posteriorly located facet joints, connect the individual vertebrae of the spinal column.
 As these discs change in height, it affects the alignment of the facet joints, and when intervertebral discs lose height, the facet joints cannot move properly.
 This causes cartilage within the facet joints to degrade prematurely.
 Inflammation stimulates new bone growth, causing osteophytes, or bone spurs, to develop.
 These bone spurs may impinge upon nerves in the spinal canal or intervertebral foramina, causing pain and other complications as part of degenerative disc disease.